-Medical Device Management Challenges
+Networked Medical Device Management Challenges

 Building a Device Master Record

 The first problem is getting a comprehensive view of all risk and security-relevant medical device data.
 Most providers have a list of biomedical devices and some of their parameters in a CMMS database.
-The database has some valuable information about the device but typically does not have any of the relevant IT or cyber-security parameters.
+This database has some valuable information about the device but typically does not have any of the relevant IT or cybersecurity parameters.
 Moreover, historically collected asset information has been known to be incomplete or inaccurate.

 The second problem is understanding how the devices are integrated, how they interact with other devices in the network, and how the data is flowing.
-Understanding device relationships allows the provider to properly configure or segment the network.
+Understanding device relationships allow the provider to properly configure or segment the network.
 Understanding how medical data flows through their network is useful in understanding any potential existing configuration issues (e.g. observation data from a device flowing to the wrong servers) which can be a problem with the complexities of healthcare protocols and the large number of devices distributed across the network.
-Misconfigured devices can lead to devices not functioning and leading to device downtime.
+Misconfigured devices can lead to devices not functioning and leading to downtime.
 Also if the data cannot be tracked, it could lead to potential fines and costly debugging efforts.

 Contextual Risk Management

-In a complex industry like healthcare though, risk does not just depend on number of vulnerabilities or anomalies but varies across many parameters.
-For example: a ventilator has a higher patient safety risk than an ultrasound imager.
+In a complex industry like healthcare though, the risk does not just depend on the number of vulnerabilities or anomalies but varies across many parameters.
+For example, a ventilator has a higher patient safety risk than an ultrasound imager.
 Or, a device with a Microsoft operating system might have a higher likelihood of being infected by malware than a device that runs a proprietary operating system.
 There are many more such examples across a variety of dimensions.
-Inability to prioritize appropriately and react swiftly can lead to costly misdirected efforts, constant fire-fighting and even with that, continuous stream of issues that could impact delivery and quality of care.
+The inability to prioritize appropriately and react swiftly can lead to costly misdirected efforts, constant fire-fighting, and a continuous stream of issues that could impact delivery and quality of care.

 The fourth problem is getting a continuous view of the security and operational behavior of the device.
-Challenge is that medical devices might have differences in behavior depending on the device and the environment which might appear as a problem.
-For example: A potential deviation of behavior because of a patch which updates the device configuration might be normal whereas a change in behavior because of a security attack would be an anomaly.
+The main challenge is that medical devices might have differences in behavior depending on the device and the environment which might appear as a problem.
+For example, a potential deviation of behavior because of a patch that updates the device configuration might be normal, whereas a change in behavior because of a security attack would be an anomaly.